elderfo/react-native-storybook-loader/README.md

 ```

 ## Configuration
-Story loading is controlled by the `storybook-config-writer` section of the project's `package.json`.
+Story loading is controlled by the `react-native-storybook-loader` section of the project's `package.json`.

 ### Options